hasura/graphql-engine/docs/graphql/cloud/projects/environments.rst

 Applying migrations and metadata
 ********************************

-When you decide to move to another environment, such as staging or production, you can apply the migrations and metadata to your instance.
+When you decide to move to another environment, such as staging or production, you can apply the migrations and metadata to your new instance.
 This will allow you to have the same database schema with a clean state.

 Migrations can be :ref:`manually applied <hasura_migrate_apply>` to any Hasura instance through: